 All student-athletes must meet the academic eligibility policies in place at the time of the student’s first term of enrollment.
-Academic eligibility policies in force at the time of a student’s first enrollment are represented in the Carolina Undergraduate Bulletin.
+Academic eligibility policies in force at the time of a student’s first enrollment are represented in the University Catalog.

 - All student-athletes must pass a minimum of 6 degree-applicable hours each academic term in which they are enrolled full-time (not including summer terms) to be eligible the following term.